-4.4.1.
-Faculty development and adaptation
+4.3.1.
+Faculty Development and Adaptation

 When an institution that currently offers a CS degree decides to diversify by expanding its mission to include SE and/or IT programs, it is likely that some difficulty will arise with respect to finding appropriate faculty.
-After all, for most institutions, CS faculty are the only available computing faculty.
-Most of them will naturally be oriented to the CS mission that shaped their own professional growth and development.
-Suggesting that they broaden their mission to encompass fully the SE and/or IT agenda is likely to produce a mixed reaction along each of the following lines:
+After all, for most institutions, CS faculty is the only available computing faculty.
+Most of the faculty members will naturally be oriented to the CS mission that shaped their own professional growth and development.
+Suggesting that they broaden their mission to fully encompass the SE and/or IT agenda is likely to produce a mixed reaction along each of the following lines.

-- Legitimacy: Some CS faculty will have the view that SE and/or IT have not yet developed to the stage where they can be considered as academic disciplines.
-Some will argue that SE deserves a course or two within the context of a CS major, but does not warrant or require a distinct programmatic focus.
-Some will argue that IT offers a more vocational agenda that is undeserving of academic standing.
-Other CS faculty will be more aware of the important societal functions provided by each of the scientific (CS), engineering (SE), and practitioner (IT) professions, and therefore will be more inclined to see a need to broaden the computing education agenda.
-The latter group can play a valuable role in persuading a skeptical faculty of the validity and importance of the engineering perspective that is central to SE and the practitioner perspective that is central to IT. - Preparedness: Most CS faculty will not have the necessary background to teach immediately courses which substantially differentiate SE and IT from CS.
-This is a natural consequence of the fact that their background is in CS, not SE or IT.
-It is important that these issues are not swept under the carpet, as faculty shortcomings can be disguised to the detriment of all.
+- Legitimacy.
+Some CS faculty will have the view that SE and/or IT have not yet developed to the stage where they can be considered as academic disciplines.
+Some will argue that SE deserves a course or two within the context of a CS major but does not warrant or require a distinct programmatic focus.
+Some will argue that IT offers an agenda that is too vocational.
+Other CS faculty will be more aware of the important social functions provided by each of the scientific (CS), engineering (SE), and practitioner (IT) professions, and therefore will be more inclined to see a need to broaden the computing education agenda.
+The latter group can play a valuable role in persuading a skeptical faculty of the validity and importance of the engineering perspective that is central to SE and the practitioner perspective that is central to IT. - Preparedness.
+Most CS faculty will not have the necessary background to immediately teach courses that substantially differentiate SE and IT from CS.
+This is a natural consequence of the fact that their background is in CS rather than SE or IT.
+It is important that these issues are not swept under the carpet as faculty shortcomings can be disguised to the detriment of all.
 This risk is especially present because CS faculty will be knowledgeable about most computing topics but with a CS orientation that falls short of the needs of SE and/or IT students.
 For example, both CS and IT students need to know about computer networks.
-Much of the material is equally important to both CS and IT, but after a point the agenda splits: CS will emphasize underlying models and principles, while IT will emphasize practical application skills related to network management and security.
+Much of the material is equally important to both CS and IT but, after a point, the agenda splits: CS will emphasize underlying models and principles, while IT will emphasize practical application skills related to network management and security.
 In practice, most CS faculty have never managed a network or been responsible for maintaining network security.
-Similarly, most CS faculty will be able to teach a CS course "about SE" but have not had occasion to obtain the knowledge and experience to teach a full-fledged SE agenda that helps students become software engineers.
-Care must be taken in at least two dimensions:
+Similarly, most CS faculty will be able to teach a CS course about SE but have not had occasion to obtain the knowledge and experience to teach a full-fledged SE agenda that helps students become software engineers.
+Care must be taken in at least two dimensions.